yannsartori/comp-557/readme.txt

 factored out my ray colour calculations to a seperate method, and also added a specular field.
 This specular field initially gets set to <1,1,1,1>-- it is meant to be the culmination of mirror reflections to represent the drop-off.
 Then, I just determined the reflection direction, saved my results, culminated the specular, and recursively shot another ray.
 If my specular was too small (or we hit a non-reflective surface), this recursion terminates.
+Furthermore, I use a preallocated stack to reduce on object instantation.
+As such, another termination condition is if we blow our stack (the default size is just 5).
 The image "TwoSpheresPlaneReflective.png" shows this effect on TwoSpheresPlane, but with a shiny floor.

 Boolean operations for Constructive Solid Geometry (2): For this, I created a new class called "CompositeGeom".
 For simplicity,